DrBibop/RoR2VRMod/README.md

 Disabling SSAO and Bloom in the game's settings should improve the performance.
 Make sure you also don't have too many other applications running in the background.
 You can also try the [OpenVR FSR mod](https://github.com/fholger/openvr_fsr) which adds AMD's upscaling technology to the game.

 ### I have an Oculus headset and I don't want to use SteamVR.
 No worries!
-You can switch to Oculus mode in the config file.
+You can switch to Oculus mode with the in-game settings.
+If you really don't want to launch the game with SteamVR, you can instead edit the config file.
 1. After launching the game in VR at least once, go to r2modman and click the `Config editor` on the left side.
 2. Click on `VRMod > Edit Config`.
 3. Set "Use Oculus mode" to `true`.